 Dryad Name Generator - Names for Tree-Spirits and Forest Nymphs of Greek Tradition

-Generate dryad names drawn from Greek mythological tradition and the rich literature of tree-spirit folklore — for fantasy fiction, tabletop RPGs, and any story set in forests older than the civilizations that border them.
+Dryad names drawn from Greek mythological tradition and the literature of tree-spirit folklore - for fiction, tabletop RPGs, and any story set in forests older than the civilizations that border them.

 Dryads in Greek Mythology and Nymph Classification

-In ancient Greek mythology, dryads are tree-nymphs — spirits that inhabit and personify individual trees or groves.
-The classification of nymphs was elaborate and geographically specific: Dryads proper were spirits of oak trees (from drys, the Greek word for "oak"); Hamadryads were nymphs so bound to a specific tree that they died when it did; Meliai were nymphs of ash trees; Epimedes and other specialized types inhabited specific tree species.
-The most famous dryad in classical literature is perhaps Eurydice, the wife of Orpheus, who was fatally bitten by a serpent while fleeing the attentions of Aristaeus in a meadow — a scene that suggests the dangerous vulnerability of tree-spirits when pulled too far from their arboreal homes.
-The Hamadryad Chrysopeleia was beloved by Arcas; cut-ting down her oak tree when he rescued her marked a kind of violent rescue that simultaneously threatened her existence.
+In ancient Greek mythology, dryads are tree-nymphs - spirits that inhabit and personify individual trees or groves.
+The classification was elaborate and geographically specific: Dryads proper were spirits of oak trees (from *drys*, the Greek word for "oak"); Hamadryads were nymphs so bound to a particular tree that they died when it did; Meliai were nymphs of ash trees; Epimedes and other specialized types inhabited specific species.
+The most famous dryad in classical literature is probably Eurydice, wife of Orpheus, who was fatally bitten by a serpent while fleeing Aristaeus through a meadow.
+The scene is telling: tree-spirits are at their most vulnerable when pulled away from their arboreal homes.
+The Hamadryad Chrysopeleia was beloved by Arcas; he saved her by cutting down her oak, a rescue that nearly destroyed the thing it meant to protect.
 For writers, the dryad's physical bond to a specific tree is her most interesting narrative characteristic.
-She cannot simply leave when threats approach — her safety depends on the safety of her tree, her lifespan is tied to it, her existence is fundamentally *localized* in a way that most fantasy characters' lives are not.
-This constraint is the source of enormous narrative possibility.
+She cannot simply leave when threats approach.
+Her safety depends on the safety of her tree, her lifespan is tied to it, her existence is fundamentally *localized* in a way that most fantasy characters' lives are not.
+That constraint is the source of enormous narrative possibility.

 Dryad Naming: Greek Botanical and Natural Roots

-Dryad names in Greek tradition follow the same patterns as other nymph names: typically feminine, two to three syllables, derived from the thing they embody or the place they inhabit.
-Tree-species names provide direct naming material: Daphne (laurel), Meliai (ash), Pitys (pine), Balanis (acorn/oak generic), Kraneia (dogwood), Morea (mulberry).
-Beyond species names, Greek words for arboreal qualities work well: phloios (bark), karpos (fruit), kome (foliage/hair of trees), rhiza (root), pitys (pine resin).
-The root-word construction — taking a Greek natural-world word and adding the standard nymph ending (-a, -ia, -e, -eia) — generates names that feel authentically classical without being directly transliterated from myth.
-For dryad names in non-Greek settings, the approach adapts: Celtic forest spirits might draw on Irish or Welsh words for trees (dair for oak in Irish; derwen for oak in Welsh; uinnseann for ash; coll for hazel).
-Japanese forest spirits (kodama) have their own naming conventions.
-Recognizing which tradition your dryad inhabits allows you to choose naming conventions that feel culturally coherent rather than mixed.
+Dryad names in Greek tradition follow the same patterns as other nymph names: feminine, two to three syllables, derived from the thing they embody or the place they inhabit.
+Tree-species names provide direct material - Daphne (laurel), Meliai (ash), Pitys (pine), Balanis (acorn/oak), Kraneia (dogwood), Morea (mulberry).
+Greek words for arboreal qualities work just as well: *phloios* (bark), *karpos* (fruit), *kome* (foliage, or literally the hair of trees), *rhiza* (root), *pitys* (pine resin).
+Taking a Greek natural-world word and adding a standard nymph ending (-a, -ia, -e, -eia) produces names that feel classical without being lifted wholesale from myth.
+For dryads in non-Greek settings, the approach adapts.
+Celtic forest spirits might draw on Irish or Welsh tree-words: *dair* for oak in Irish, *derwen* for oak in Welsh, *uinnseann* for ash, *coll* for hazel.
+Japanese forest spirits (*kodama*) follow their own conventions entirely.
+Knowing which tradition your dryad belongs to is what keeps the naming from feeling like a grab-bag.

 Dryads in Modern Fantasy Fiction

-Dryads appear across modern fantasy in remarkably varied treatments.
+Dryads get very different treatments across modern fantasy.
 C.S.
-Lewis's Chronicles of Narnia includes tree-spirits among Narnia's sentient races — ancient beings who move slowly and are deeply concerned with what happens to forests.
-Rick Riordan's Percy Jackson series features dryads prominently, often as whimsical but genuinely powerful nature spirits with strong personalities.
+Lewis's *Chronicles of Narnia* includes tree-spirits among Narnia's sentient races - ancient beings who move slowly and care deeply about what happens to forests.
+Rick Riordan's Percy Jackson series features dryads prominently, often as whimsical but genuinely powerful nature spirits with distinct personalities.
 Ursula K. Le Guin's Earthsea doesn't use the Greek terminology, but her approach to place-spirits and beings tied to specific locations shares philosophical territory with dryad mythology.
 The most interesting modern treatments complicate the simple "nature spirit" template by giving dryads genuine interiority about what it means to be rooted in a specific place.
-A dryad who has spent three hundred years developing attachments to a forest that is now being clear-cut has a very specific grief that no other being can quite share.
-A dryad who discovers her tree has been cut down and survives (in traditions where this is possible) faces a genuine existential question: who is she now?
-For dark fantasy, dryads whose trees have been corrupted — by blight, by dark magic, by toxic soil — are fascinating figures.
+A dryad who has spent three hundred years developing attachments to a forest that is now being clear-cut has a grief no other being can quite share.
+A dryad who discovers her tree has been cut down and survives - in traditions where this is possible - faces a real existential question: who is she now?
+For dark fantasy, dryads whose trees have been corrupted by blight, dark magic, or toxic soil are fascinating figures.
 Does the corruption of the tree corrupt the spirit?
-Does the spirit fight against the corruption of her source?
+Does the spirit fight against what is happening to her source?
 Can a dryad whose tree has died become something other than a ghost of herself?

 Using the Generator for Your Dryad Character

-When generating dryad names, first decide which tree your dryad inhabits.
-This is not merely a visual detail — it shapes personality, powers, and cultural context.
-An oak dryad embodies longevity, strength, and the sacred (oak was Zeus's sacred tree and a source of oracles at Dodona).
-A willow dryad embodies grief, flexibility, and the liminal space between land and water.
-A cherry dryad might embody beauty, transience, and the Japanese mono no aware aesthetic.
-An apple dryad is bound up with temptation, knowledge, and the ambivalent mythology of fruit.
-Consider how bound your dryad is to her tree.
-A strict Hamadryad who dies with her tree is a very different character from a more mobile dryad who maintains a bond but can range farther.
-The degree of binding affects the character's relationship to everything: danger, strangers, the passage of time, love.
-For tabletop RPGs, dryad characters work best when the tree they're bound to is part of the physical campaign space — a location the party visits, returns to, and relates to through the dryad.
-The tree becomes a recurring set piece, and its fate becomes emotionally invested.
+When generating dryad names, start with the tree.
+Not as visual flavor - it shapes personality, powers, and the mythological weight the character carries.
+An oak dryad embodies longevity, strength, and the sacred: oak was Zeus's tree, and the rustling leaves at Dodona were considered oracular.
+A willow dryad belongs to grief, flexibility, and the liminal edge between land and water.
+A cherry dryad might carry beauty and transience, something close to the Japanese *mono no aware*.
+An apple dryad is tangled up with temptation, knowledge, and the ambivalent symbolism fruit accumulates across mythologies.
+Think about how tightly your dryad is bound to her tree.
+A Hamadryad who dies when her tree dies is a fundamentally different character from one who maintains a bond but can move through the forest.
+That degree of binding shapes how she relates to almost everything: danger, strangers, the slow passage of seasons, love.
+For tabletop RPGs, dryad characters work best when the tree is a physical location in the campaign - somewhere the party returns to, something they come to care about through her.
+The tree becomes a recurring place, and what happens to it starts to matter.